Claire Foy: 2016–2019: The Crown and film roles

 In 2016, Foy portrayed Queen Elizabeth II in Peter Morgan's Netflix biographical drama series The Crown.
 Her performance earned her the Golden Globe Award for Best Actress – Television Series Drama, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series twice, and the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 She was also nominated for the BAFTA TV Award for Best Actress.
-In 2017, she reprised the role in the second season, before the role passed to actress Olivia Colman, who would portray the Queen in middle age, beginning in the third season.
+In 2017, she reprised the role in the second season, before the role passed to actress Olivia Colman, who from the third season portrayed the Queen in middle age.

-In 2017, Foy starred as Diana Cavendish in the biographical drama film Breathe.
+In 2017 Foy starred as Diana Cavendish in the biographical drama film Breathe.
 In 2018, Foy starred in Steven Soderbergh's psychological thriller Unsane, portrayed the vigilante Lisbeth Salander in the action-thriller The Girl in the Spider's Web, and played Janet Shearon, wife of American astronaut Neil Armstrong, in Damien Chazelle's biopic First Man.
-For the latter, she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture, the Critics’ Choice Award for Best Supporting Actress, and the British Academy Film Award for Best Supporting Actress.
+For the latter, she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture, the Critics' Choice Award for Best Supporting Actress, and the British Academy Film Award for Best Supporting Actress.

 2020–present

-In 2020, Foy reprised the role of the young Queen Elizabeth II in the eighth episode of The Crowns fourth season.
+In 2020 Foy reprised the role of the young Queen Elizabeth II in the eighth episode of The Crowns fourth season.
 Her performance earned her the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 In 2021, Foy starred as Margaret Campbell, Duchess of Argyll in the BBC production A Very British Scandal.
+That year she played Emily Richardson-Wain, wife of artist Louis Wain, in The Electrical Life of Louis Wain.
+She also appeared in the film My Son, a remake of the 2017 French film Mon garçon.'